Polyvagal Physical Therapy

 Research from The Journal of Bodywork and Movement Therapies supports that vagal regulation techniques improve heart rate variability (HRV), reduce chronic pain, and improve patient outcomes in complex rehab cases [2].

-Who Offers Polyvagal Physical Therapy in Charleston?
+Who Offers Polyvagal Physical Therapy?

 • Polyvagal theory